chantastic/sites/chan.dev/src/content/posts/hand-and-foot.md

 ## 🎟️ Point Minimums

-At the start of each round, teams determine the mimimum points required to [go in](#👉-go-in).
+At the start of each round, teams determine the minimum points required to [go in](#👉-go-in).

 <div class="max-w-[24ch]">